- Become a Lawyer

 The Articling Placement Program assists articling students who are in untenable or unsafe articles due to harassment or discrimination with exiting their current position and finding replacement articles.

 The program is not an avenue for students who are unhappy in their articling positions due to other reasons or who are unable to find an articling position.
 It is intended as a “911” response to those facing discrimination or harassment.
-If you are an articling student wanting to find out more about whether your circumstances qualify for the program, please reach out to the Law Society’s Equity Ombudsperson for an initial conversation.
+If you are an articling student wanting to find out more about whether your circumstances qualify for the program, please reach out to the Law Society’s Equity Ombudsperson for an initial, confidential conversation.

 The program was developed in response to the results of the 2019 articling survey, which revealed that approximately one-third of respondents reported experiencing harassment and/or discrimination during recruitment and/or articling.